metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 forecast, the grid-scale forecast value can be mapped onto a series of realisable point-scale values, yielding a form of conditional bias-correction.
-In the context of ensemble forecasts, this mapping is undertaken on a per realization basis to produce a series of realisable point-scale values which collectively form a calibrated ensemble, referred herein as a "super-ensemble".
+In the context of ensemble forecasts, this mapping is undertaken on a per realization basis to produce a series of realisable point-scale values which collectively form a calibrated ensemble, which can be described as an intra-model "super-ensemble".
+Usage of the term super-ensemble here is distinct from the more common usage which refers to the inter-model super-ensemble formed by combining multiple NWP ensemble models.
+Herein the usage of super-ensemble refers to the intra-model super-ensemble.

-Hewson & Pillosu propose a framework (ECPoint) to determine and apply these distributions across a variety of weather types through the use of a manually tuned decision tree model taking an appropriate set of feature parameters (meteorological variables) as inputs.
+Hewson & Pillosu propose a framework (ECPoint) to determine and apply these distributions across a variety of weather types through the use of a manually constructed decision tree model taking an appropriate set of feature parameters (meteorological variables) as inputs.
 Details of this method can be found in `Hewson & Pillosu, 2021`_.